Portsmouth, Ohio: Floodwalls

-Although developed on higher ground, the city has been subject to seasonal flooding.
-It had extensive flooding in 1884, 1913, and 1937.
-After the flood of 1937, the U.S. Army Corps of Engineers constructed a floodwall protecting the city, which prevented two major floods in 1964 and 1997.
+Despite being developed on higher ground, the city has been subject to seasonal flooding.
+It experienced extensive floods in 1884, 1913, and 1937.
+After the Ohio River flood of 1937, the U.S. Army Corps of Engineers constructed a floodwall protecting the city, which prevented two major floods in 1964 and 1997.

-In 1992, Portsmouth began honoring some of the many accomplishments of its area natives by placing a star on the riverside of the floodwall.
+In 1992, Portsmouth began honoring some of the locals' accomplishments by placing a star on the riverside of the floodwall.
 This is known as the Portsmouth Wall of Fame and was instituted by then-mayor Frank Gerlach.
 Honorees include Don Gullett, Al Oliver, and Dan Quayle, who is not a Portsmouth native.